 - Loss of appetite

 What Causes Mouth Ulcers?

-Though the exact trigger is not always clear, some other known mouth ulcer causes can be:
+Although what causes ulcers in mouth is not always clear, some other known mouth ulcer causes can be:

 - Stress or anxiety